nico-vromans/random-quote-generator/README.md

 - general:
     - [ ] provide separate environments for development and production (currently only a dev environment is provided)

+        this would unlock the full potential of [django-configurations]
     - [ ] add some sort of secrets manager (e.g. [HashiCorp Vault]) to mitigate secret credential exposure risks ( currently in .env)
     - [ ] add (more) tests